Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 *The repository contains the complete workflow and files for automatically generating description tags for artefacts on Europeana using AI tools (natural language processing, computer vision), and for running a human-in-the-loop crowdsourcing campaign to validate the tags.*

 ##  Pilot description
-This case study forms a small-scale exploratory pilot within the field of Digital Humanities / Cultural Heritage Informatics, operationalising and analysing a human-in-the-loop (HITL) crowdsourcing framework for metadata enrichment in Europeana collections.
+This case study forms a small-scale exploratory pilot within the field of Digital Humanities / Cultural Heritage Informatics, operationalising and analysing a **human-in-the-loop (HITL) crowdsourcing framework for metadata enrichment in Europeana collections**.

 ## Context
 The pilot is part of the AISTER project, “AI-enabled Citizen Participation in University-driven Ukrainian Cultural Heritage Safeguarding”, under the Erasmus+ KA2, Higher Education sector programme.
 Learn more about the pilot project, the team, collaborating experts and partner institutions, and the workshops conducted: https://web2learn.eu/crowdsourcing-campaign-aister